mayfan/maynara.com/src/pages/index.md

 templateKey: index-page
 title: May Fanucci - UX/Product Designer
 heading: >-
-  I'm May, a UX/Product Designer & Problem Solver.
+  I'm May, a Senior Product Designer & Problem Solver.
 I enjoy creating user-centric, simple, delightful, and human experiences.
+Passionate about all things related to Design Systems and mentoring other designers.
 row:
   - backgroundColor: FFFFFF
     column: